San Marcos Growers LogoSan Marcos Growers

 Commiphora habessinica (Abyssinian Myrrh) - An interesting deciduous spiny bush or small tree that grows up to 15 feet tall with an enlarged basal (a caudex ) and trunk smooth dark gray-brown to green-brown bark holding small elliptical grey-green simple leaves (sometimes trifoliate with middle leaf prominent) with serrated margins that are fascicled and subtend the spines.
 From the base of these fascicles is also where the small cream colored flowers emerge before the leaves do and these are often followed by reddish fruit.
 Plant in full sun to light shade with occasional to infrequent irrigation in garden plantings, but more regular if kept as a container or bonsai specimen.
 Has proven hardy to light frosts but likely should be protected from temperatures much below 30°F. plant makes an interesting bonsai specimen.
 Commiphora habessinica grows naturally in northeastern Africa and the Arabian Peninsula from Djibouti, Eritrea, Ethiopia, Zambia, Malawi, Oman and Yemen.
 The name for the genus comes from the Greek words 'kommi', meaning "gum" and 'phoros' meaning "bearing" in reference to the gum-bearing attributes of the Myrrhs, with aromatic resins that are used for fragrance and medicinal uses.
 It was first described by Otto Karl Berg in 1862 as Balsamodendrum habessinicum from northeast Africa but was transferred to the genus Commiphora by Adolf Engler in 1883 and given the name Commiphora abyssinica, which is considered an orthographical variant that was later corrected back to habessinica.
 It is also commonly known as Yemen Myrrh where it was used in traditional medicine.
 Our plants are cutting grown from a plant grown as a bonsai by John Bleck that he originally got from Miles Anderson of Miles' To Go Nursery in Tucson Arizona.

-This information about Commiphora habessinica displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Commiphora habessinica displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.